nameless-and-blameless/TAG/drafts/Shady-Love.md

+### Content Warning
-**Disclaimer**: This document contains explicit content and detailed descriptions that are intended for analytical and narrative purposes only.
-It is designed for inclusion in reports for law enforcement and media that will handle appropriate censoring.
-Reader discretion is advised.
+**This document contains explicit content including descriptions of violence, sexual content, drug use, and other sensitive material.
+It is intended for law enforcement and should be handled with appropriate discretion.**

+---

 # Unpacking "Shady Love" by the Scissor Sisters